x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-shrinkwrap.md

 production use, `devDependencies` will not be included unless you explicitly set the `--dev` flag when you run `npm shrinkwrap`.
 If installed `devDependencies` are excluded, then npm will print a warning.
-If you want them to be installed with your module by default, please consider adding them to `dependencies` instead.
+If you want them to be installed with your package by default, please consider adding them to `dependencies` instead.

 If shrinkwrapped package A depends on shrinkwrapped package B, B's